rgehrsitz/rex/docs/decisions/REX-M8-CHANGE-ONLY.md

 Change-only action targets count as dependencies and against the existing 65,536 dependency and snapshot-byte limits.
 Suppressed proposals count against action and staged-byte limits.
 The legacy v3 compiler rejects `emit` because it cannot represent these semantics.

 Rollback uses normal M8.1 artifact activation.
 Restoring v4, v5, or v6 bytes restores repeated emission for subsequent events; no private change-only state needs migration or cleanup.
 Adding `emit` to a temporal rule changes its artifact digest and therefore restarts that rule's current `for` window under new private tracker keys; retained-program cleanup retires the prior keys normally.

+## PR review clarification

+Durable inputs containing any change-only output target are rejected before input persistence, matching replay's boundary.
+They follow normal bounded retries and dead-letter handling.
+Change-only targets are snapshot dependencies only; they do not become condition triggers.
+External drift is repaired on the next event that affects a condition fact and matches the rule.